 Recognizing this imbalance, UN-SPIDER is aiming at bridging the gap with its Technical Advisory Support.
 The goal is to ensure that all countries recognize the value of all types of space-based information to prevent, mitigate, and use them effectively when challenged with natural hazards and related humanitarian crises.
 There are three types of Technical Advisory Support that UN-SPIDER carries out:

-UN-SPIDER's Capacity Building aims at strengthening the capacity of individuals and institutions related to the use of space-based information to prevent, to mitigate, and to react effectively to the challenges posed by natural hazards and humanitarian crises.
-It includes providing policy-relevant advice, making available three databases on training opportunities and conducting training courses.
+UN-SPIDER's Training activities are part of our Capacity Building efforts and aim at strengthening the capacity of individuals and institutions related to the use of space-based information to prevent, to mitigate, and to react effectively to the challenges posed by natural hazards and humanitarian crises.
+It includes providing policy-relevant advice by conducting training courses.

 UN-SPIDER's Emergency Support targets immediate emergencies and disasters.
 In such cases, UN-SPIDER activates upon request its network of Regional Support Offices and other partners to make accessible space-based data and services as well as derived products such as maps.

 To make sure that all interested stakeholders can benefit from space-based information in the most effective way possible, UN-SPIDER provides Technical Advisory Support to Member States through missions.
 These missions include Technical Advisory Missions, Institutional Strengthening Missions and Expert Missions.